 Step 12: Your travel visa will be valid for 6 months from the date of your medical examination.
 Upon entry to the United States, you will be processed by a U.S. border officer who will open the sealed envelope and formally admit you into the country.

 Step 13: Your visa will now be valid for travel in and out of the United States for up to 12 months.
 During that time, USCIS will mail your green card to your U.S. address.

-For employment-based green cards the fees are slightly higher, coming to a total of $1,045.
 Other green card applicants may have somewhat higher or lower total fees.

 You’ll also have to pay for a medical examination, with costs varying according to your home country’s healthcare system, and you may also have to pay a fee to your local authorities to obtain police certificates.